rmartin1985/bootcamp-challenge-wk1/README.md

 Add title attribute to the hero image
 Added image descriptions using <alt>
-Calibri font was missing '' in the stylesheet Consolidated benefits styles in to one css instead of 3 separate ones Removed id tags for SEO, Onine Rep, and Social Media as they were not in use anywhere in CSS
+Calibri font was missing '' in the stylesheet Consolidated benefits styles in to one css instead of 3 separate ones for benefits and main content Removed id tags for SEO, Onine Rep, and Social Media as they were not in use anywhere in CSS